Estimated risk to transmit HIV

 Many providers stock only multi-dose vials (with medicine for many injections).
 You can ask your provider to write a prescription for a single-dose vial, which you can buy at a pharmacy.
 If no single-dose vial is available, ask your provider to take medicine from a new multi-dose vial opened in front of you.
 This is especially important for local anaesthetics.
 (Exception: If your provider uses a new syringe and needle every time he or she takes medicine from a multi-dose vial, there is no chance for blood or HIV to get into the vial.
 Can you be sure?)(c) Another option is to take injections from pre-filled disposable syringes– which are disposable syringes combined with single-dose vials, or single dose cartidges.

-Evidence that medical injections have infected people with HIV
+Evidence that medical injections infected people with HIV

 One of the best ways to estimate risks to get HIV from injections is to follow people who are HIV-negative, testing them periodically and asking everyone about risks between tests.
 Information on new HIV infections in adults with or without injections between tests is available from 10 such studies in Africa during 1984-2008.
 Taking all studies together, 12 of 13 results show that men and/or women who reported injections were more likely, often many times more likely, to show up with a new HIV infection compared to those who reported no injections (see the column on the right in the Table, below).